oeg1n18/DrQ/README.md

+## Using the Repository

+---

-To recreate the results and run the code you will require a Nvidia Graphics Card.
+To recreate the results and run the code you will require a Nvidia Graphics Card with cuda-tookit>=11.

+### SAC

+---

 **To install the required packages.**